James Durrell Greene

 James Durell Greene (1828 – 1902) was the inventor of the Greene Rifle and a Brevet Brigadier General in the Union Army during the American Civil War.

 Biography

 Early life

 James Durell Greene was born on May 13, 1828, in Lynn, Massachusetts.
 Greene received excellent grades in school, and planned on attending West Point, but after his older brother who was attending the Academy died, his mother forbade it.
 Greene attended Harvard University.

 Greene Rifle

 Greene, college educated and obsessed with the military and technology, designed and patented many rifles.
 He modeled the Greene Rifle after Dreyse needle gun, which was the only bolt-action rifle to see combat use during the American Civil War.
 Greene also designed a similar weapon for the cavalry, the Greene Carbine.
 These were somewhat ineffective for cavalry use, because the primer would often fall out.
 In total, 900 of the Greene Rifles saw service by the US Government.
+Confederate military also issued this rifle to their infantry.

+The Greene early bolt-action rifle contract was shipped to Russia and Egypt, but the estimated quantity is unknown.